 SEATTLE, Washington – The 2016 presidential race has been one of the most contentious and tumultuous periods in American election history.
 This is an especially confusing time for millennials, who could make a difference if they actually voted.
 “I supported and didn’t vote for Bernie Sanders in the primary”, said Kaitlyn Andrews.
-“Now that it looks like he won’t win I suppose I will have to chose to support and not vote for either Trump or Clinton.
+“Now that it looks like he won’t win I suppose I will have to choose to support and not vote for either Trump or Clinton.
 I will have to make my decision soon as there are so many social media accounts to update.”

 Kaitlyn is not alone.
 According to the SPAM research center, nearly 60% of millennials are unsure who to support and eventually not vote for. ” I know as a 22-year-old guy I should be supporting and not voting for Clinton but it looks like all the hot chicks at my University are supporting and not voting for Trump.
 I didn’t expect that.
 I just wish we had a candidate that I felt comfortable putting 100% of my support behind.
 Well, without actually voting for of course.”
 Said Adam Bryan (Washington University senior).